 This teaching time is offered for Grades 1-4 during the worship hour for those who do not wish to keep their little ones in the sanctuary throughout the sermon.

-Our teens are led by our Youth Minister Jonathan Paga and includes Sunday School teaching, Wednesday night teaching and fellowships, in addition to service opportunities and outings.
+Our teens are led by our Youth Ministry Team and includes Sunday School teaching, Youth Group teaching and fellowships, in addition to service opportunities and outings.
 The Youth Group is seen as a particularly strategic age.
-For this reason, it is not uncommon to see one of the pastors in the teaching rotation and at youth events.
+For this reason, it is not uncommon to see one of the pastors or other leaders in the teaching rotation and at youth events.